superlinear-ai/my-package/README.md

 ## Using

+To add and install this package as a dependency of your project, run `poetry add my-package`.

+To view this app's commands once it's installed, run `my-package --help`.
+Alternatively, you can also use `docker compose run --rm app --help`.

 To serve this app, run `docker compose up app` and open [localhost:8000](http://localhost:8000) in your browser.
+Within the Dev Container, this is equivalent to running `poe serve`.

 ## Contributing